Kentucky Eviction Notice Templates (3)

 Step 3 – File Complaint for Eviction

-If the notice period expires before the tenant pays rent, fixes their lease violations, or vacates the premises, the landlord may proceed by submitting a Forcible Detainer Complaint with the district court.
-The complaint must be accompanied by a Civil Case Cover Sheet and the payment of a filing fee (contact the district court for local rates).
+If the notice period expires before the tenant pays rent, fixes their lease violations, or vacates the premises, the landlord may proceed by filing a Forcible Detainer Complaint with the district court.
+The complaint must be accompanied by a Civil Case Cover Sheet and the payment of a filing fee.

 Step 4 – Notify Tenant of Court Date